Contact Us for a Free Consultation (213) 542-0979

 • 16 months, two or three years in a California state prison,

-• a fine up $10,000,
+• a fine of up $10,000,

 • formal probation.

-If the defendant used a deadly weapon while committing the PC 422 offense, then an additional one year can be added to their sentence.
+If the defendant used a deadly weapon while committing the PC 422 offense, then an additional year can be added to their sentence.

-A common question from defendants is whether their Penal Code 422 violation falls under the big umbrella California's three-strikes law.
+A common question from defendants is whether their Penal Code 422 violation falls under the big umbrella of California's three-strikes law.

 Most readers are aware that the provisions of the three-strikes law can significantly increase prison sentences for second and subsequent convictions when a defendant already has a “strike” on their criminal record.